tweedge/springcore-0day-en/README.md

 >
 > Also, the [Spring documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/validation/DataBinder.html) is clear about security implications of YOLO usage of DataBinder.
 So add ignoring security guidance to the list above, and, well, I'm suspicious.

-This does not instinctively seem like it's going to be a cataclysmic event such as Log4Shell, as this vulnerability appears to require some probing to get working depending on the target environment, and the consensus on Twitter (as of 3/30) is that this appears to be nondefault.

-Based on my own review of the sample applications, this is certainly a serious issue, but I don't see clear/frequent cases where it would be exploitable in practice.
-Time will tell, and given this is RCE it it *at least* worth the research to figure out how much risk exposure your organization could have.
+This does not instinctively seem like it's going to be a cataclysmic event such as Log4Shell, however given this is RCE it it *at least* worth the research to figure out how much risk exposure your organization could have.
+There also have been documented cases in the wild where this vulnerability is working, most notably in the ["Handling Form Submission" tutorial](https://spring.io/guides/gs/handling-form-submission/) from Spring, as [discovered by @th3_protoCOL](https://twitter.com/th3_protoCOL/status/1509345839134609408).

-But an all-hands-on-deck log4shell cataclysm, this is (probably) not.

 ## Errors